secretnodes/secretnodes.org/docs/tutorials/secret-node-troubleshooting.md

 # Need help troubleshooting your Secret Node?

-This is a resource for known issues with configuring a Secret Node from our guides.
+This is a resource for known issues with configuring a Secret Nodes from our community.

 # SGX Troubleshooting